Cointegrator/Aimelia_demo/README.md

-# PredX x Aimelia Demo
+# PredX x Aimelia POC

+A truly RESTful service showcasing the true capability of Aimelia